Sun Coast Wind Ensemble presents 'Hollywood or Broadway? Get on Board'

-The Sun Coast Wind Ensemble (SCWE), under the direction of Lynn Cleary, will perform a concert titled “Hollywood or Broadway?
-Get on Board” on Friday, July 19, at 2 p.m., at SunCoast MCC, 3276 E. Venice Ave., Venice.
+The Sun Coast Wind Ensemble (SCWE), under the direction of Ms. Lynn Cleary, will perform a concert entitled “Hollywood or Broadway?
+Get on Board” at 2 p.m.
+July 19 at SunCoast MCC, 3276 E. Venice Ave., Venice.

 You are sure to will love these selections and many more as the ensemble takes a trip to the stage and silver screen to relive happy memories.

-The Sun Coast Wind Ensemble comprises musicians from surrounding towns and counties.
+The Sun Coast Wind Ensemble is composed of a group of musicians from surrounding towns and counties.
 Musicians from Bradenton, Sarasota, Venice, North Port, Port Charlotte, Punta Gorda, Englewood and Arcadia combine their talents to form this talented concert band.

 Post a comment as